Vicente Fernández: Early life

-Vicente Fernández was born on 17 February 1940 in the village of Huentitán El Alto, Jalisco, the son of a rancher and a housewife.
+Vicente Fernández was born on the 17 of February 1940 in the village of Huentitán El Alto, Jalisco, the son of a rancher and a housewife.
 When he was between 6 and 7 years old, he used to go with his mother to see movies starring Pedro Infante and Jorge Negrete and, as he himself once recalled, he told his mother that "when I grow up I'm going to be like them".
 Thereafter he had a taste for music and at the age of 8 he was given a guitar, which he learned to play at the same time he began to study folk music.

-Fernández's family found it difficult to support themselves by selling milk from the cows on their ranch, so after Fernández finished elementary school he and his family moved to Tijuana.
+Fernández's family found it difficult to support themselves by selling milk from the cows on their ranch, so after Fernández finished elementary school, he and his family moved to Tijuana.
 Once a teenager, Fernández began working various jobs, including as a bricklayer, painter, and cabinetmaker.
 During his working day he sang, so many construction companies asked to have him as a worker.
 After these jobs he was hired to work as a cashier in his uncle's restaurant.
 At the age of 14 he started singing in restaurants and at weddings, joining several mariachi groups such as Mariachi Amanecer de Pepe Mendoza and Mariachi de José Luis Aguilar.
 It was then when, in Jalisco, he participated in the radio program Amanecer Tapatío, and began to be recognized locally.
 At the age of 21 he appeared on the television show La calandria musical.
 It was his first paid show.

 On 27 December 1963 he married Maria del Refugio Abarca Villaseñor, with whom he had his first son, Vicente, who was born premature and had to be incubated at home because Fernández could not pay the hospital.
 That year, his 47-year-old mother died of cancer.

 In 1965 he moved to Mexico City to seek a future in the world of music.
-His first attempts with the record companies were unsuccessful, because it was the time of stardom for the singer Javier Solís.
+His first attempts with the record companies were unsuccessful due to the popularity of singer Javier Solís.
 There he arranged to sing in a program of the radio network XEX-AM, which at that time was the most important in the country.
 A few days after the premature death of Solís in April 1966, Fernández received his first offers for albums.
-His first contract was with CBS Records of Mexico, the recording label in the Mexican department of CBS Records International, for whom he recorded albums such as "Soy de Abajo", "Ni en Defensa Propia", and "Palabra de rey".
-Some of Fernández's songs such as Tu Camino y El Mío and Perdóname were very successful.
+His first contract was with CBS Records of Mexico, the recording label in the Mexican department of CBS Records International, for whom he recorded albums such as Soy de Abajo, Ni en Defensa Propia, and Palabra de rey.
+Some of Fernández's songs such as "Tu Camino y El Mío" and "Perdóname" were very successful.